 Step 3: Companies then share their list of audited suppliers over the last three years via the AIM-PROGRESS Secretariat who assembles the lists into one common document, which is sent back to participants in a sufficiently aggregated and anonymous format to avoid anti-trust concerns.

 Step 4: Companies check the list for suppliers they use and who they haven’t yet audited.
 If they find any, they request these suppliers to share the assessment/audit reports directly with them or, if they are a member of a data sharing platform upload them via the platform, which provides a secure online data exchange between suppliers and customers.
 In this way a new audit can be avoided.

-Note: members are by no means required to recognise an audit carried out on behalf of another AIM-PROGRESS member.
+Members are by no means required to recognise an audit carried out on behalf of another AIM-PROGRESS member.
 It remains their prerogative to request an additional audit or not.

-Our MR work stream, in cooperation with BSR, also carries out an annual survey across the membership to benchmark how member companies are implementing responsible sourcing and how their maturity is evolving.
+AIM-PROGRESS also carries out an annual survey across the membership to benchmark how member companies are implementing responsible sourcing and how their maturity is evolving.

 We are currently broadening the scope of our mutual recognition activities to other practices, tools and standards, which would benefit from convergence.